uboslinux/ubos-docs/sphinx/users/installation/espressobin.rst

   where ``<BIN>`` is the full name of the file your downloaded to the USB stick.

-* Then, go through setting up the parameters just as if you attempted to boot from SATA for the first time (see above).
+* Then, go through setting up the parameters just as if you attempted to boot for the first time (see above).

 u-Boot bootloader factory configuration